PX4/PX4-user_guide/en/getting_started/flight_modes.md

 The mode may be activated manually (via a pre-programmed RC switch) or automatically (i.e. in the event of a [failsafe](../config/safety.md) being triggered).

 The return behaviour depends on parameter settings, and may follow a mission path and/or mission landing pattern (if defined).
-By default a fixed wing vehicle will ascend to a safe height and use a mission landing pattern if one exists, otherwise it will fly to the home position and circle.
+By default a fixed-wing vehicle will ascend to a safe height and use a mission landing pattern if one exists, otherwise it will fly to the home position and circle.

 <a id="mission_fw"></a>